Skip to content

 • Turn off policy caching, redeploy your API to commit the changes, and then call your API again.

-Note: If policy caching is deactivated for a request parameter-based authorizer, then API Gateway doesn't validate calls to your API before invoking the Lambda authorizer function.
+Note: If policy caching is deactivated for a request parameter-based authorizer, then API Gateway doesn't validate calls to your API before it invokes the Lambda authorizer function.

 Resolve "not authorized to perform: execute-api:Invoke" errors